FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 In total, the camera’s can have 1232450 pixels.
 Every dimension (width or height) must be at least 240px and no greater than 1600px.
 The horizontal field of view (FoV) is configurable for each camera and must be at least 30 degrees and not be greater than 90 degrees.
-The vertical FoV will be automatically calculated using the following formula: `vertical FoV = image height / image width * horizontal FoV`.

 The camera's auto exposure, motion blur and gamma settings will be equal for all teams.